 Here are some ways to help you celebrate this Krishna Janmashtami at home, in your society, or at school.

-18 Creative Activities to do on Krishna Janmashtami with Kids
+18 Creative Activities to Do on Krishna Janmashtami with Kids

-The verses in the Bhagavad-Gita (The Hindu sacred book, narrated by Lord Vishnu) say, that whenever there will be a predominance of evil and decline of religion, Vishnu will reincarnate to kill the evil and save the good.
+The verses in the Bhagavad-Gita (The Hindu sacred book, narrated by Lord Vishnu) say, that whenever there will be a predominance of evil and a decline of religion, Vishnu will reincarnate to kill the evil and save the good.

 The main significance of Janmashtami is to encourage goodwill and to discourage bad will.